-The CRO must conduct all stages of fire by using commands and procedures specified in this Rule (Rule 7.0) and in the "Firing Procedures and Range Officer Commands" script found on pages 56-62.
-Finals must use commands and procedures for Finals (Rule 10) and the "Firing Procedures and Range Officer Commands for Finals" on pages 62-67.
+The CRO must conduct all stages of fire by using commands and procedures specified in this Rule (Rule 7.0) and in the "Firing Procedures and Range Officer Commands for Air Rifle/Air Pistol" that are posted on the CMP website at https://thecmp.org/rulebooks/.
+The conduct of Finals must use commands and procedures for Finals (Rule 10) and the "Firing Procedures and Range Officer Commands for Air Rifle/Air Pistol Finals" that are posted on that same page.
 When the command LOAD or START is given, competitors are authorized to load a pellet in their air gun.
 When the command START is given, competitors are authorized to load and fire.
-The time limit begins with the command
+The time limit begins with the command START and ends with the command STOP.
+After competitors fire the last shot in a Record Fire stage, they must open their air gun actions, insert safety flags, and bench their air guns.
+The CRO may command